- “When I was a kid, you wanted a jacket you had to go to a tailor.”

 Still, we find ourselves (again) tossing around our newest buzzword.
 That’s fine, there’s nothing wrong with taking notice of what’s working.
 But “Frictionless” needs to grow up.
 We must do more to help our companies and brands bind people together.
 We must do more to meet expectations across generations.
 And (win-win) we can profit from it, too.

-Fight, fight, fight, fight, fight, fight, fight, fiiiiiiiiiiiiiiiight the echo chamber.
-Pursue a complete, holistic, disruptively creative approach to brand strategy.
-Help frictionless grow up.
-Because, in the end, asking “How do we make this a better fit for people?” and “How can we make something disruptively newer and better?” isn’t empathy, or an attention-grabbing story, it's just the first principle of good design.
+These customers want us want us to fight the echo chamber.
+To pursue a complete, holistic, disruptively creative approach to brand strategy.
+To help grow F Generations’ frictionless values.
+Because, in the end, asking “How do we make this a better fit for people?” and “How can we make something disruptively newer and better?” isn’t empathy, or an attention-grabbing story, it’s just the first principle of good design.